Macmackynd History, Family Crest & Coats of Arms

-Early Origins of the MacMackynd family
+Early Origins of the Macmackynd family

-Monmouthshire (Welsh: Sir Fynwy), at Machen, a parish, in the union of Newport, partly in the hundred of Wentlloog, South Wales.
+The surname Macmackynd was first found in Monmouthshire (Welsh: Sir Fynwy), at Machen, a parish, in the union of Newport, partly in the hundred of Wentlloog, South Wales.

-Early History of the MacMackynd family
+Early History of the Macmackynd family

-MacMackynd Spelling Variations
+Macmackynd Spelling Variations

 Welsh surnames are relatively few in number, but they have an inordinately large number of spelling variations.
 There are many factors that explain the preponderance of Welsh variants, but the earliest is found during the Middle Ages when Welsh surnames came into use.
 Scribes and church officials recorded names as they sounded, which often resulted in a single person's name being inconsistently recorded over his lifetime.
 The transliteration of Welsh names into English also accounts for many of the spelling variations: the unique Brythonic Celtic language of the Welsh had many sounds the English language was incapable of accurately reproducing.
 It was also common for members of a same surname to change their names slightly, in order to signify a branch loyalty within the family, a religious adherence, or even patriotic affiliations.
 For all of these reasons, the many spelling variations of particular Welsh names are very important.
-The surname MacMackynd has occasionally been spelled Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.
+The surname Macmackynd has occasionally been spelled Machen, Machin, Machon, Mackon, Makin, Makins, MacMacken and many more.

-Early Notables of the MacMackynd family (pre 1700)
+Early Notables of the Macmackynd family (pre 1700)

-(c.
+Prominent amongst the family during the late Middle Ages was Thomas Machen (c.
 1541-1614), an English mercer who was mayor of Gloucester three times, Member of Parliament for Gloucester in 1614; Bathsua Reginald Makin (c.1600-c.1675) English middle-class proto-feminist who...

-Migration of the MacMackynd family to Ireland
+Migration of the Macmackynd family to Ireland

-Some of the MacMackynd family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Macmackynd family moved to Ireland, but this topic is not covered in this excerpt.

-Another 145 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the MacMackynd family to the New World and Oceana
+Migration of the Macmackynd family

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
-A search of the immigration and passenger lists has shown a number of people bearing the name MacMackynd: Bernard, Charles, Hugh, James, John, Michael, Patrick, Steven and Thomas Mackin all arrived in Philadelphia, Pennsylvania between 1840 and 1860; Hugh, Michael, Patrick, Thomas and William Macken also arrived in Philadelphia between 1840 and 1860.
+A search of the immigration and passenger lists has shown a number of people bearing the name Macmackynd: Bernard, Charles, Hugh, James, John, Michael, Patrick, Steven and Thomas Mackin all arrived in Philadelphia, Pennsylvania between 1840 and 1860; Hugh, Michael, Patrick, Thomas and William Macken also arrived in Philadelphia between 1840 and 1860.